adambajguz/Typin/README.md

     dotnet add package Typin

-Either commands, from Package Manager Console or .NET Core CLI, will download and install Typin and all required dependencies.
+Both commands will download and install Typin with all required dependencies.

+### Typin.Core

+If you need only API interfaces, you can install [TypinCore with NuGet](https://www.nuget.org/packages/Typin).

+    Install-Package Typin.Core

+Or via the .NET Core command line interface:

+    dotnet add package Typin.Core

+Both commands will download and install Typin.Core with all required dependencies.

 ## Getting started and Documentation